COVID-19 pandemic in Latvia: October 2020

 In October, the infection rates increased 11-fold from September.
-Use of face covers became mandatory in public transport on 7 October, and other public places on 14 October, along with other restrictions.
-Dumpis urged to prioritize social distancing over masks.
+Use of face covers became mandatory on public transport on 7 October, and other public places on 14 October, along with other restrictions.
+Dumpis urged the prioritising of social distancing over masks.
 Rural areas saw a reusable mask deficit.
-By 19 October, Latvia saw a record number of confirmed cases, and restrictions on gatherings and remote study were further tightened by 24 October.
+By 19 October, Latvia had seen a record number of confirmed cases, and restrictions on gatherings and remote study were further tightened by 24 October.
 On 29 October, fines were introduced for not wearing a face cover in enclosed public places.

-Testing also saw long queues in October due to lack of personnel with up to 11 days in rural areas.
+Testing also saw long queues in October due to lack of personnel, with up to 11 days in rural areas.
 Voluntary tests were suspended, and new testing locations were planned.